dr2lopez/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 The high level end to end flow is described in {{fig-endtoend}}.

-The interaction between the NDC and the IdO (on the right) is governed by the profiled ACME workflow detailed in {{sec-profile}}.
-On the left, the interaction between the IdO and the CA is an ACME STAR run.
+The interaction between the NDC and the IdO (on the right hand side) is governed by the profiled ACME workflow detailed in {{sec-profile}}.
+On the left, the interaction between the IdO and the CA is ruled by ACME STAR {{I-D.ietf-acme-star}}.

 ~~~
      NDC                      IdO                   CA